-Today I have a Cricut Maker machine review to share with you.
-It’s a brand new product from Cricut and guess what.. it can cut fabric!
-Keep reading to find out what I thought about the machine, and get some of your most frequently asked questions about the machine answered.
+Today I have a Cricut Maker review to share with you.
+It’s a brand new product from Cricut and it can cut fabric!
+Keep reading to find out what I thought about the machine.
+I am also answering some of the most frequently asked questions about the Cricut Maker.

 Disclosure: I work with Cricut as a Brand Ambassador.
 This post also contains affiliate links.

 Cricut Maker Release Event:

 The event was called the Cricut Mountain Make-a-Thon and was fun and unique in that it involved both Cricut customers and Social Media Influencers.
 It turned out to be a really fun mix!

 (one of the gorgeous displays at the event)

 The event began with product announcement and afterward we broke up into groups and were able to test out the new machines.